 Continue reading for more restless corpses.
 Some images may be disturbing to the sensitive.

 Rosalia Lombardo died in Italy at the age of 2 and was interred in the Capuchin catacombs in Palermo.
 She has lain in a glass-topped coffin since 1920, showing little signs of decomposition, earning her the nickname "Sleeping Beauty".
+Some people believe that Rosalia's mummy opens and closes her eyes, which you can see here, but it's an optical illusion.
 The same cannot be said for the thousands of others on display in the catacombs.
 Although she has always been in her final resting place, she is included here because she is on view to so many visitors.

 Sylvester is the nickname of the mummy of an unnamed man who died in the late 19th century from a gunshot wound and was preserved with arsenic.
 His body was retrieved from a dentist's attic in 1955.
 He is on display at Ye Olde Curiosity Shop in Seattle.
 In 2001, Sylvester and his "companion" Sylvia were scanned at the University of Washington Medical Center.
 Although Sylvia was found to be quite desiccated, Sylvester is remarkably preserved. (image credit: Joe Mabel)